2 April 2021

 Software development can be complex.
 At 9to5, we strive to unravel the thoughts and demands of our customers and make our solutions seem simple.
 How do we do that?
 There are many steps involved, but for this article we’ll focus on a small but very important part of the process: the design system.
 This is where the atoms, molecules and organisms come in.
 We take the problem apart and break it down into small pieces.

-While developing any software product it is easy to get lost in the code you’re writing.
+While developing any software product it's easy to get lost in the code you’re writing.
 When you’re not constantly focused on the structure of your setup it can become a mess quite quickly, also known as “spaghetti code”.
 These projects are typically prone to bugs and difficult to maintain.
-There are many ways to prevent this from happening, but we like to use something called the “atomic design system” by Brad Frost.
-It is the common thread throughout our processes, and it starts in our first phase of every project: the design phase.
+There are many ways to prevent this from happening, but we like to use something called the “atomic design system” by Brad Frost. it's the common thread throughout our processes, and it starts in our first phase of every project: the design phase.

 Since the designer uses this system in his designs, we have also immediately simplified the job of the developers.
 In our software development we make use of these provided components and structure our code base accordingly.
 It prevents repeating yourself because the components can be reused everywhere they are required.